ktbartolotta/ftp_test/README.md

 # ftp_test
-Scripts that test the python ftplib and ftputil packages.
+Some programs that test the python ftplib and ftputil packages.